-Imagine if you could gather online crowds around live moments of scandal and horror.
+Imagine gathering online crowds around live moments of scandal and horror.
 Because that’s what a website publisher could do with a soonfeed widget.

 In 1949, 3-year old Kathy Fiscus fell into a well in California.
 In the 49 hours that followed, 5,000 citizens headed to the well.
 Not to help, but to watch.